deliveroo/roo_on_rails/README.md

 1. `Rack::Timeout`: sets a timeout for all requests.
 Use `RACK_SERVICE_TIMEOUT` (default 15) and `RACK_WAIT_TIMEOUT` (default 30) to customise.
-2. `Rack::SslEnforcer`: enforces HTTPS.
 3. `Rack::Deflater`: compresses responses from the application, can be disabled with `ROO_ON_RAILS_RACK_DEFLATE` (default: 'YES').
 4. Optional middlewares for Google Oauth2 (more below).

-#### Disabling SSL enforcement

-If you're running your application on Hopper, you'll need to turn off SSL enforcement as we do that at edge level in Cloudflare rather than the application code itself, which must be served over HTTP to its associated ALB, which handles SSL termination.
-To do this, you can set the `ROO_ON_RAILS_DISABLE_SSL_ENFORCEMENT` to `YES`.

 ### Database configuration